 “Sitting between you two makes me feel like a little bush growing between two tall trees in a forest.
 I wish I was as tall as you guys.”
 He grinned, and Porter and Frank started laughing.

 “Being tall,” Porter said, “has its disadvantages.
 Like my mom is always calling me to go downstairs to get something down from a shelf she can’t reach.
-My bed isn’t long enough for me to stretch out unless I scoot all the way up to the headboard.
+My bed isn’t long enough for me to stretch out unless I scoot all the way up to the headboard or sleep corner-to-corner.
 I definitely need a new extra-long bed!”

 “That’s so true,” Frank said.
 “I’m the one who has to store stuff in the top of our garage.
 It’s hard finding clothes I like, and what’s in the big and tall shops is designed for adults, not teens.
 I’d look like a real dork if my mom bought me that stuff.”